 - To show their products

-- To tell their story, chinese are very sensitive to the stories of European brands
+- To tell their story, the Chinese are very sensitive to the stories of European brands

 - To allow visitors to immerse themselves in the world of the brand

-- Video is a very useful tool for work on the image of the brand
+- Video is a very useful tool for working on the image of the brand

 8 – Product Placement

-A brand which really wants consolidates its image and has ambitions to be the leader will use product placement to touch unconsciously potential consumers.
+A brand that really wants to consolidate its image and has ambitions to be the leader will use product placement to touch unconsciously potential consumers.

 We can influence consumers with this kind of advanced advertising techniques.